int08h/blog/content/post/monospace-typefaces.md

 # How They Look

-Below are the candidate typefaces at 18 points (except Monoid as noted below) rendered on Windows and MacOS.
+Below are the candidate typefaces at 18 points (except Monoid as noted below) rendered on Windows and MacOS[^4].

+[^4]: Why images and not direct comparison via webfont?
+For some of the commercial fonts I purchased only a desktop license of the book/regular weight.
+Webfont licenses are separate.

 {{< figure src="/images/by_width_windows.png" link="/images/by_width_windows.png" caption="Typefaces by width on Windows 7; 18pt unless otherwise noted (click to enlarge)" >}}